Difference-in-Differences in the Presence of Unknown Interference: Identification assumptions for TATT and ASC under unknown interference

 So we have that

 and

 Similar arguments can be used to identify $\tau^0$. \end{proof} \end{proposition}

 If the researcher assumes a specific range of the trend on the unobserved potential outcome $Y(0,0,0)$, it would be possible to partially identify the causal effects for a given value of that trend.
 Again, there is no need to compare the treatment and control groups, or to assume parallel trends.
-Moreover, it is possible to find the value of $k$ such that the lower/upper bound of $\tau^g$ becomes equal to 0, that is, the slope in the linear trend required for the treatment effect to vanish.
+This partial identification exercise can be used as a sensitivity analysis (e.g., \cite{vanderweele_sensitivity_2017,cinelli_making_2020}), as it is possible to find the value of $k$, the sensitivity parameter, such that the lower/upper bound of $\tau^g$ becomes equal to 0, that is, the slope in the linear trend required for the treatment effect to vanish.

+The main takeaway from this subsection is that, in the presence of interference, the potential outcome $Y_1(0,0,0)$ is unobserved for every unit.
+As a result, standard parallel trends assumptions and comparisons across treated and control groups are no longer sufficient for identification.
+A more promising approach is to make assumptions about the time evolution of $Y_t(0,0,0)$ within each group separately, in the spirit of the time-homogeneity assumptions used in the panel data literature \citep{chernozhukov_average_2013}.
+This perspective is consistent with a growing literature at the intersection of causal inference and time series, which develops methods to identify causal effects without relying on a control group \citep{cerqua_causal_2024,botosaru_forecasted_2026}.
+Applied separately to the treated and control groups, these methods could identify $\tau^1$ and $\tau^0$ independently.